-This test measures the on demand scan times of a file set comprised only of executable files (.exe, .dll and .sys files).
+This test measured the on-demand scan times of a file set comprised only of executable files (.exe, .dll and .sys files).
 We performed five scans of the sample file set, with a machine restart between each scan to remove possible caching effects.
-The time taken to scan the files is taken from a security product's scan logs, or where logs are not available, manually with a stopwatch.
+The time taken to scan the files was taken from a security product's scan logs, or where logs were not available, manually with a stopwatch.
 Scans were launched by right clicking on the folder to be scanned.